-Level 1 Design Phase (MRR2, PDP Phase 3)
+Level 1.0 Checklist-Design Phase (MRR2, PDP Phase 3)

-Level 2 Construction/Implementation Phase (MRR3/4/5, PDP Phase 4/5)
+Level 2.0 Checklist-Construction/Implementation Phase (MRR3/4/5, PDP Phase 4/5)

-Level 3 Audit/Program Life Phase (Post Launch Procedures)
+Level 3.0 Checklist- Audit/Program Life Phase (Post Launch Procedures)

+Ergonomic Design Checklist- All Levels

-Light Curtain Distance
+Light Curtain Distance Assessment – All Levels

+ISO 26262-7 2011 Section 5 and 6 International Standard.

 5.0 Method:

-2 Designate3Audit / including service
+Program Information Sheet – Advanced Process will initiate and complete the required documentation including approval verification by phase requirements.
+Signed copies of each level approval shall be stored as defined section 6.0 Records.

+Advanced Process Engineer is responsible for Level 1 – 2

+Facility Engineering (Production and Service) – Technical Services Manager or Designate is responsible for Level 3 – Audit / Program Life including service

 X301 Assessment Document

-- Advanced Process Engineer will initiate and perform the required documentation to complete the Lessons Learned, Safety and Ergonomic Delivery Checklist at each of Level 1 – 3 required phase up to Serial Production take over–.
-Launch and Facility representation is defined in the document and requires signoff at each level to meet MRR and PGR requirements.
+Level 1.0 Design - Advanced Process Engineer will initiate and perform the required documentation to complete the Lessons Learned, Safety and Ergonomic Delivery Checklist for each level.

+Approval Requirements – Launch and Facility representation is defined in the document and requires signoff at each level to meet MRR and PGR requirements.

-/ Implementation Advanced Process Engineer will initiate and perform the required documentation to complete the Safety, Ergo, Machine Install Checklist at each of Level 1 – 3 required phase up to Serial Production take over–.
-Launch and Facility representation is defined in the document and requires signoff at each level to meet MRR and PGR requirements..
+Level 2.0 Construction / Implementation Checklist - Advanced Process Engineer will initiate and perform the required documentation to complete the Safety, Ergo, Machine Install Checklist for each level.

+Approval Requirements – Launch and Facility representation is defined in the document and requires signoff at each level to meet MRR and PGR requirements.
-3/ Program Life

-Designate Lessons Learned, and nomicDelivery

-Column
+Level 3.0 Audit/ Program Life Checklist – Program Life - Technical Services Manager or Designate will initiate and perform the required documentation to complete the Lessons Learned, Safety and Ergonomic, Delivery Checklist at each of Level – Program life annually or as change occurs.

+Frequency Requirement – Review and update shall occur annually and or as change occurs throughout program life.
+Duplicate Column with audit date

+incorporated for each audit complete to maintain history.

-–.
-Launch and Facility representation is defined in the document and requires signoff at each level to meet Production operations requirements.
+Approval Requirements – Launch and Facility representation is defined in the document and requires signoff at each level to meet Production operations requirements.

-Engineer review with safety engineer2 or designate3Audit / .

-Engineer review with Safety Engineer2 or designate3Audit /
+Ergonomics Design Checklist – Advanced Process Engineer will initiate and complete review with safety engineer to ensure all GHSP ergonomics requirements are achieved according to GHSP requirements.
+A new or reviewed copy of this document shall be completed at all levels or change of condition to confirm Ergonomic requirements are achieved.

+Advanced Process Engineer is responsible for Level 1 – 2

+Technical Services Manager or designate is responsible for Level 3 – Audit / Program Life including service.

+Safety Assessment Sheet – Advanced Process Engineer will initiate and complete review with Safety Engineer to ensure all GHSP safety requirements are achieved according to global equipment standards.
+A new or reviewed copy of this document shall be completed at all levels or change of condition to confirm safety requirements are achieved.

+Advanced Process Engineer is responsible for Level 1 – 2

+Technical Services Manager or designate is responsible for Level 3 – Audit / Program Life including service

 Records:

-All Safety/Ergo/Install Level 1, 2, 3 Forms shall be stored in Enovia as defined below.
+CP-FORM-MFG-X301-Global Production Equipment Safety Ergonomic and Delivery Checklist shall be stored in Share Point as defined below.

-Store scanned and/or signed copies with Approval Signatures as follows:
+Store scanned and/or signed copies of Program Information Sheet with Approval Signatures within the same file structure.